feathers-plus/generator-feathers-plus/docs/get-started/README.md

 #### Resolvers

-GraphQL expects to find **resolvers** to stitch the reponse together.
+GraphQL expects to find **resolvers** to stitch the response together.
 Each resolver is a function which joins one type to another, or which calculates a dervived field.

 `feathers-plus generate graphql` generates the resolver code needed for your GraphQL endpoint,